Bible Bloc Party

-Bible Bloc Party (גּוּשׁ הַתָּנָכִי) is a political party in Israel.
+Bible Bloc Party (גּוּשׁ הַתָּנָכִי) is a minor political party in Israel.

 History

 The party was created by Dennis (Avi) Lipkin, a veteran religious Jewish speaker to Evangelical Christians in the US and a well-known lecturer who has spoken in over 1,000 churches.
 It has run for the Knesset since 2019, seeking the vote of non-Jewish Russian immigrants from the former Soviet Union and Christian Arabs, winning about 0.01% of the total vote.

+In January 2024, the party's leader Dennis (Avi) Lipkin declared on video, "Most of the Middle East belongs to Israel.
+Eventually, our borders will extend from Lebanon, the great desert, which is Saudi Arabia, and then from the Mediterranean to the Euphrates."
+Mr. Lipkin also articulates his belief, stating, "I believe we're going to take Mecca, Medina, and Mount Sinai and purify those places."

+Ideology

+The party strongly supports unity between Jews and Christians.
+It opposes the two-state solution and Palestinian statehood, instead arguing for imposing Israeli sovereignty over the entire land.
+It is also opposed to yerida, which it wants to solve through improving economic conditions in Israel.